perfomatixsolutions/Offline-Annotation/README.md

 # Offline-Annotation -Android
-It will help you to draw a line to your view
+This library allows to draw different shapes, lines, marks easily.
+It's customizable and provides posibility to draw different shapes by different color and different width.

 # Step 1.
 Add the JitPack repository to your build file